Homeless Health Project Funding

 The project aims to ensure timely treatment of scabies and infestations by improving access to for dermatological support for complete treatment cycle.
 This will include new clothing provision.
 Many of the homeless and refugee patients do not have access to clean clothes.
 Asylum Seekers often only have the clothes that they arrive in; rough sleepers have no access to laundry facilities, and are therefore unable to eradicate scabies from their clothing.
 Because many of our refugee clients have had scabies for many weeks, and in some cases months, without treatment, they often end up with skin cysts which require onward referral to Dermatology.
 This project includes creating a seamless pathway to the local Dermatology Department.
 It also aims to treat rough sleepers with skin or respiratory conditions (rashes and infections) by providing new underwear, socks and shoes and other clothing, as part of the treatment, with the aim to measure and improve conditions more effectively than usual care.

 Project Lead: Margaret O’Sullivan Job title: Community Viral Hepatitis Nurse Specialist Location: Brighton

 First Base is an established homeless drop-in centre in Brighton where 1,200 street homeless people attend yearly for provision of food, showers and support.
-The project aims to provide point of contact Hepatitis C testing by staff supported and trained by myself.
+The project aims to provide point of contact Hepatitis C testing by staff supported and trained by Margaret.
 The project will have a clear fast track pathway for linkage to specialist services if Hepatitis C positive.
 The project will identify volunteers who will provide support to attend appointments and support client travel expenses.
 The overall aim is to increase testing for Hepatitis C, improve linkage to care to reduce morbidity and mortality for this vulnerable cohort.